orggue/adidas-zaragoza/advanced-kubernetes/07_volumes.md

 ### hostPath

-* In this excerise we will demonstrate the usefullness of a hostPath by mounting the docker socket and running a few docker commands to demonstrate that it's working.
+* In this excecise we'll demonstrate the usefulness of having a hostPath by mounting a directory and writing to it.

 ```
 apiVersion: v1